-Dawn Barnes | Nicky Briggs | Professor Teresa Cremin | Sam Hudson | Santiago de la Mora | David Roche | Hugo Shanks | Carol Taylor | Fiona Wheeler OBE
+Dawn Barnes | Nicola Briggs | Sam Hudson | Santiago de la Mora | Meredith Niles | Hugh Shanks | Fiona Wheeler OBE

+Dawn has over ten years' experience as a communications professional in the private, public and charity sectors, including for Blackwell's Bookshops.
+She loves books and has set up around 30 reading groups in London and the Home Counties to bring together people who share a love of exploring new titles.
 A parliamentary candidate in 2010 and with a record of campaigning for change, Dawn is committed to equal opportunity and social mobility and believes that literacy is a key skill to help deliver both.

-Sam is passionate about writing and reading, has an MA in Creative Writing and tries to write whenever time allows.
+Sam is passionate about writing and reading, has an MA in creative writing and tries to write whenever time allows.
 Sam has worked in public services in the UK and Australia for over 15 years and joined the NHS in 2001.
-She is currently Head of Experience and Engagement at the NHS Institute for Innovation and Improvement where her role encompasses several programmes, including the ambitious NHS Patient Feedback Challenge.
-Sam is a Board Trustee at the Social Care Institute for Excellence and has a special interest in creativity, co-design, service experience, service user engagement, new technologies and communications.
+She is currently head of experience and engagement at the NHS Institute for Innovation and Improvement, where her role encompasses several programmes, including the ambitious NHS Patient Feedback Challenge.
+Sam is a board trustee at the Social Care Institute for Excellence and has a special interest in creativity, co-design, service experience, service user engagement, new technologies and communications.

 Santiago de la Mora

-Hugh graduated from Cambridge University in 1977 with a degree in economics and joined Citibank in the UK HR department.
-After nine years he joined Towers Perrin, the global HR consultancy, where he worked for 24 years in a variety of consulting and leadership roles.
-For the last seven years he was on the Main Board of the firm and chaired the HR and Remuneration Committee.
-Since retiring from Towers Perrin in early 2010 Hugh has focused on advising charities such as Save The Children and Centrepoint.
+Hugh graduated from Cambridge University in 1977 with a degree in economics.
+He joined Citibank in the UK HR department.
+After nine years, he joined Towers Perrin, the global HR consultancy, where he worked for 24 years in a variety of consulting and leadership roles.
+For the last seven years, he was on the main board of the firm, and chaired the HR and Remuneration Committee.
+Since retiring from Towers Perrin in early 2010, Hugh has focused on advising charities such as Save The Children and Centrepoint.
 Hugh is married with three children, all of whom are pursuing careers in the arts.